Neer impingement test: Results

 A positive test is indicated by pain in the anterior or lateral shoulder when in full flexion.
 It is indicative of problems involving the supraspinatus and the long head of the biceps brachii tendons.
 The examiner needs to be aware of a false positive test which is due to the patient having limited forward flexion.

 History

-The Neer Impingement test was created by orthopedic surgeon Dr. Charles S. Neer, II, MD in 1972 based on what he observed as he performed shoulder operations.
+The Neer impingement test was created by orthopedic surgeon Charles S. Neer, II, MD, in 1972, based on what he observed as he performed shoulder operations.
 He noted that there was a significant degeneration in the supraspinatus tendon.
 He found that when the arm was in flexion and internal rotation it compressed on the tendons under the acromioclavicular joint.
 Therefore, he created this test to reproduce the symptoms looking for an impingement in that area.